rymuelle/RawRefinery/README.md

 ### Example: Denoising Performance

 Before and after image denoising + deblurring performance for an ISO 102400(!) photo taken with an A7RII.
-This image is not included in any training set, and represents real world performance.
-Click for to see larger versions.
+This image is not included in any training set and represents real world performance.
+Click for to see larger versions of either image.

 <div align="center">
   <a href="https://github.com/rymuelle/RawRefinery/blob/main/examples/brushes_4k.jpg">